Nordicdesign/travel-app/README.md

 The goal is to allow users to enter a destination and date of travel, return the weather forecast and some pictures of the place.

+It uses uuidv4 to generate random id's for each trip, so they can be deleted afterwards.

 ## Scripts

 * `npm start`      - starts the backend server